 - There is some overlap between a natural mattress and an eco-friendly mattress because both can source 100% natural materials in the production of that mattress;

-- A genuinely natural mattress should be certified as such, going through a stringent testing process to prove it is natural and free of synthetic materials and harmful toxins;
+- The best natural mattress should be certified.
+That way you know it’s gone through a stringent testing process to prove it is natural and free of synthetic materials and harmful toxins;

 - A natural mattress is different to an organic mattress;